 Less than a mile down the road, nestled by the white sandy bay, you find Scapa Distillery.
 With spectacular views over Scapa Flow, the distillery has long been a hidden gem and the team are obviously delighted to finally share their story.
 Tours start at £10 and run from March to November – check their website link below for more details.

 Scapa distillery has one of the most beautiful Porteous mills I have ever seen and the unusual Lomond Still is a stand-out in the still house – if you can take your eyes off the beautiful views long enough to admire its flat top, and listen to your guide’s explanation of its unique inner workings.

-Our distillery tour included samples of both the smooth and fruity Scapa Skiren and Scapa Glasna single malt Scotch whiskies – the Glasna offering a slightly smokier dram thanks to its maturation in ex-peated whisky casks.
+Our distillery tour included samples of both the smooth and fruity Scapa Skiren and Scapa Glansa single malt Scotch whiskies – the Glansa offering a slightly smokier dram thanks to its maturation in ex-peated whisky casks.

 If you can drag yourself away from the whisky tastings, a visit to the famous Skara Brae, a Neolithic village uncovered by a storm in 1850, should be high on your itinerary for visiting Orkney.
 Be sure to pop in to Skail House while you are there, to learn how a dinner set from Captain Cook’s ship ended up in their dresser, amongst other great tales.

 We stayed in the Orkney Hotel and the bar had a fantastic selection of Scotch whiskies which surprised and delighted our party – and they’re a tough crowd to please!

 All images copyright: The Scotch Whisky Experience / Angela Dineen